The path to better incident management starts here

 A lot of experts argue that these metrics aren’t actually that useful on their own because they don’t ask the messier questions of how incidents are resolved, what works and what doesn’t, and how, when, and why issues escalate or deescalate.

 On the other hand, MTTR, MTBF, and MTTF can be a good baseline or benchmark that starts conversations that lead into those deeper, important questions.

+Get our free incident management handbook.
 Learn all the tools and techniques Atlassian uses to manage major incidents.

 A disclaimer about MTTR